xcasadio/alundra-datas-analyser/README.md

 ## Ghidra

-The analyze has been done with the french version of Alundra.
+The analysis has been done with the French version of Alundra.

 ---